 For questions 1-7, the criteria described must apply to the entire unit being rated.
 If the hydrologic criteria listed in each question do not apply to the entire unit being rated, you probably have a unit with multiple HGM classes.
 In this case, identify which hydrologic criteria in questions 1-7 apply, and go to Question 8.
 1. Are the water levels in the entire unit usually controlled by tides except during floods?

-YES - the wetland class is Tidal Fringe - go to 1.1

-1.1 Is the salinity of the water during periods of annual low flow below 0.5 ppt (parts per thousand)?

-NO - Saltwater Tidal Fringe (Estuarine) If your wetland can be classified as a Freshwater Tidal Fringe use the forms for Riverine wetlands.
+YES - the wetland class is Tidal Fringe - go to 1.1 NO - go to 2 1.1 Is the salinity of the water during periods of annual low flow below 0.5 ppt (parts per thousand)?
+NO - Saltwater Tidal Fringe (Estuarine) YES - Freshwater Tidal Fringe If your wetland can be classified as a Freshwater Tidal Fringe use the forms for Riverine wetlands.
 If it is Saltwater Tidal Fringe it is an Estuarine wetland and is not scored.
 This method cannot be used to score functions for estuarine wetlands.
 2. The entire wetland unit is flat and precipitation is the only source (>90%) of water to it.
 Groundwater and surface water runoff are NOT sources of water to the unit.

-NO - go to 3 If your wetland can be classified as a Flats wetland, use the form for Depressional wetlands.
+NO - go to 3 YES - The wetland class is Flats If your wetland can be classified as a Flats wetland, use the form for Depressional wetlands.
 3. Does the entire wetland unit meet all of the following criteria?
 The vegetated part of the wetland is on the shores of a body of permanent open water (without any plants on the surface at any time of the year) at least 20 ac (8 ha) in size; At least 30% of the open water area is deeper than 6.6 ft (2 m).

-YES - The wetland class is Lake Fringe (Lacustrine Fringe)

-- 4. Does the entire wetland unit meet all of the following criteria? - The wetland is on a slope (slope can be very gradual), - The water flows through the wetland in one direction (unidirectional) and usually comes from seeps.
-It may flow subsurface, as sheetflow, or in a swale without distinct banks, - The water leaves the wetland without being impounded.

-YES - The wetland class is Slope

-NOTE: Surface water does not pond in these type of wetlands except occasionally in very small and shallow depressions or behind hummocks (depressions are usually <3 ft diameter and less than 1 ft deep).
+NO - go to 4 YES - The wetland class is Lake Fringe (Lacustrine Fringe) 4.
+Does the entire wetland unit meet all of the following criteria?
+The wetland is on a slope (slope can be very gradual).
+The water flows through the wetland in one direction (unidirectional) and usually comes from seeps.
+It may flow subsurface, as sheetflow, or in a swale without distinct banks, The water leaves the wetland without being impounded.
+NO - go to 5 YES - The wetland class is Slope NOTE: Surface water does not pond in these type of wetlands except occasionally in very small and shallow depressions or behind hummocks (depressions are usually <3 ft diameter and less than 1 ft deep).
+5. Does the entire wetland unit meet all of the following criteria?

-- 5. Does the entire wetland unit meet all of the following criteria? - The unit is in a valley, or stream channel, where it gets inundated by overbank flooding from that stream or river, - The overbank flooding occurs at least once every 2 years.
+The unit is in a valley, or stream channel, where it gets inundated by overbank flooding from that stream or river.

+The overbank flooding occurs at least once every 2 years.

-Wetland name or number
+Wetland name or number A

-NO - go to 6 YES - The wetland class is Riverine NOTE: The Riverine unit can contain depressions that are filled with water when the river is not flooding
+YES - The wetland class is Riverine

+NOTE: The Riverine unit can contain depressions that are filled with water when the river is not flooding